thomas-buechler-ulm/gedmap/README.md

-# Requierements for the experiments:
+# Requierements for the experiments

 Installations of:
 - hisat2 (version 2.2.1) from http://daehwankimlab.github.io/hisat2/manual/)